TolgaKarateke07/ritim-el-authentication/README.md

 # RİTİM-EL — Wearable ECG/PPG Biometric Authentication

+> **Status:** Working end-to-end breadboard prototype — acquisition, verification and
-> **Status:** Active development.
-Firmware, signal pipeline and CNN-LSTM model complete; PCB v1 in layout.
+> lock-screen control all functional.
+Custom PCB v1 is in layout.
 > Source code is not public at this stage — available on request.

 A wrist-worn device that authenticates a user from their own ECG waveform and keeps the session alive with continuous on-wrist monitoring.
-Built end to end: analog front end, custom 4-layer PCB, embedded firmware, a CNN-LSTM identity model, and OS login integration.
+Built end to end: analog front end, a custom 4-layer PCB design, embedded firmware, a CNN-LSTM identity model, and OS login integration.

 Submitted as a **TÜBİTAK 2209-A** university student research project at Bartın University.